 Easy Steps to Clear the Digital Clutter

-I then went to my documents folders.
+I then went to my documents folder.
 Folder by folder and file by file, I went through all the files to see what to keep and what to get rid of.
 If there were files I wanted to keep but didn't need on the computer (Affiliate Link), I would put them on a thumb drive and store somewhere else.

 Then, I went to my control panel, software installed, and looked for applications that I didn't use and deleted them as well.

-I moved on to My iTunes and deleted apps (lots of them), podcasts, and music (from when my kids were little) and old movies and TV shows I didn't watch.
+I moved on to my iTunes and deleted apps (lots of them), podcasts, and music (from when my kids were little), and old movies and TV shows I didn't watch.
 Though, sometimes iTunes would download them again since they are available to download from the cloud.

 I cleared out my browser's cookies as well.
 Though, by doing this, I needed to go through the security procedures when logging into some of the already verified security sites.
 Annoying but worth doing to clear the browser.